 The boundaries outlined above suggest that a successful procedure for generating label generation rules will correspond to a setting of the four parameters that minimizes the risks of complete paralysis, while at the same time limiting the number of the labels that are permitted, within the goal of allowing for useful mnemonics.
-The overarching Conservatism Principle suggests that allowing the smallest number of possible labels is desirable; and, given the user population of the root zone (i.e. everyone who ever uses the Internet), the Usability Principle, with its focus on positive recognition and limits on possible misuse of labels leads to the same conclusion.
+The overarching Conservatism Principle suggests that allowing the smallest number of possible labels is desirable; and, given the user population of the root zone (i.e. everyone who ever uses the Internet), the Least Astonishment and Contextual Safety Principles, with their focus on positive recognition and limits on possible misuse of labels leads to the same conclusion.
 The Longevity, Stability, Simplicity, and Letter Principles all militate in the same direction.